vidhipatel1203/24012011143_Mad_Prac4/app/README.md

   Provides the main user interface.
 It allows the user to select an alarm time using `TimePickerDialog` and schedules the alarm.

 - **AlarmManager:**
   Used to schedule the alarm at the selected time.
-It can trigger the alarm even when the application is not currently open.

 - **AlarmBroadcastReceiver:**
   Receives the broadcast when the scheduled alarm time is reached and starts the `AlarmService`.

 - **AlarmService:**
   Runs in the background and controls the alarm ringtone using `MediaPlayer`.
-The ringtone continues until the alarm is stopped or cancelled.

 - **Material Design UI:**
-  The application uses Material Design components such as `MaterialCardView`, `MaterialButton`, and `TextClock` to provide a clean and responsive interface.
+  Uses Material Design components such as `MaterialCardView`, `MaterialButton`, and `TextClock` to provide a clean interface.

 ## Key Features